 First off, shoulderpieces.
 Pauldrons and spaulders.
 These were important, because your shoulders get hit a lot.
 This brought about a new era in armor concepts, as the purpose of pauldrons, cops, and helmets wasn’t to stop a weapon but to redirect it by glancing it off a hard, curved surface.

-As Europe learned mathematics and then applied it (which is physics, and applied physics is engineering), armor was built with compound curves.
+As Europe learned mathematics and then applied it (which is physics, and applied physics is engineering), Europeans started building armor with compound curves.

 A compound curve is two or more circular arcs of differing radii, joined tangentially without reversal of curvature.
 What does this mean?
-It means that if you drive an edge into a compound curve, you have no Goddamned idea what direction it will go.
+It means that if you drive an edge into a compound curve, you have no idea what direction it will go.
 Your sword or axe will skip off like a SuperBall.
-There’s also a good chance that, if you drive a sword into a compound curve, the force of the blow will be returned to the weapon and it will either sting your hand, or the blade will snap.
+There’s also a good chance that, if you drive a sword directly into a compound curve, the force of the blow will be returned to the weapon and it will either sting your hand, or–if the sword’s steel was bullshit–the blade will snap or bend.

 The reason that real armor doesn’t have spikes, but fantasy armor does, is that a spike will redirect a weapon’s effort into the armor, bisecting the angle between the spike and the plate and cutting into the armor.

-Spikes on armor is one of the first signs that an author doesn’t know what the hell he’s talking about.
+The presence of spikes on armor is one of the first signs that an author doesn’t know what the hell they’re talking about.

 So let’s start with the basics.
 Again.